-9.5.2 NEPA DOCUMENT PREPARED UNDER HUD GUIDELINES FOR A DIFFERENT RESPONSIBLE ENTITY
+6.3.2 NEPA DOCUMENT PREPARED UNDER HUD GUIDELINES FOR A DIFFERENT RESPONSIBLE ENTITY

-If the original environmental review document is adequate per the procedures described in Section 9.4.2: Procedures Common to All Previous Environmental Review Documents, it can be adopted by another RE via an adoption memo.
-The original RE must be notified that their environmental review is being adopted by sharing the adoption memo.
+If the original environmental review document is adequate per the procedures described in section 6.2, Procedures Common to All Previous Environmental Review Documents, it can be adopted by another RE via an adoption memo.
+The original RE must be notified that their environmental review is being adopted6 by sharing the adoption memo.
 DED can provide an adoption memo template for completion by the new RE.